flaviagiammarino/machine-learning-blog/chronos_bedrock/readme.md

 ## Overview

-The emergence of large language models (LLMs) with zero-shot generalization capabilities in sequence modelling tasks has led to the development of foundation models for time series forecasting based on LLM architectures.
+The emergence of large language models (LLMs) with zero-shot generalization capabilities in sequence modelling tasks has led to the development of time series foundation models (TSFMs) based on LLM architectures.

-By converting the time series into a sequence of numerical strings, LLMs' capability to extrapolate future patterns from the context data can be leveraged for time series forecasting tasks.
+By converting the time series into a sequence of numerical strings, TSFMs can leverage LLMs' capability to extrapolate future patterns from the context data.
+TSFMs eliminate the traditional need for domain-specific model development, allowing organizations to deploy accurate forecasting solutions faster.

-In this post, we will focus on Chronos, a family of foundation models for probabilistic time series forecasting developed by Amazon.
-Chronos generates accurate zero-shot forecasts, that is without any fine-tuning or task-specific adjustments, allowing organizations to deploy accurate forecasting solutions more quickly.
+In this post, we will focus on Chronos, a family of TSFMs developed by Amazon.

-...

-...

-...
+In contrast to other TSFMs, that rely on LLMs pre-trained on text, Chronos models are trained from scratch on a large collection of time series datasets.
+Moreover, unlike other TSFMs, which require fine-tuning on in-domain data, Chronos models generate accurate zero-shot forecasts, without any task-specific adjustments.

+Recently, the Chronos family of TSFMs has been extended with Chronos-Bolt, a faster, more accurate, and more memory-efficient Chronos model that can also be used on CPU.
+Chronos-Bolt is available in AutoGluon-TimeSeries, Amazon SageMaker JumpStart and Amazon Bedrock.

+In the rest of this post, we will walk through a practical example of using Chronos-Bolt with time series data stored in ClickHouse.
+We will create an Amazon Bedrock endpoint, then build a Lambda function that invokes the Amazon Bedrock endpoint with context data queried from ClickHouse and returns the Chronos-Bolt forecasts.

 ## Solution
+In this particular example, we will forecast the Italian electricity system's total demand, which we downloaded from [Terna's data portal](https://dati.terna.it/en/download-center#/load/total-load) and stored in a table in ClickHouse, but the same solution can be applied to any other time series.

 ### 1. Create the Bedrock model endpoint
 ```python